lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - `signalSemphs`: It holds a list of semaphores that will be signaled when all the commands have finished.
 Remember that we use semaphores for GPU-GPU synchronization.
 In this case, we are submitting the semaphore used in the swap chain presentation.
 This will provoke that the image cannot be presented until the commands have finished, that is, until render has finished.
 This is why we use the `VK_PIPELINE_STAGE_2_BOTTOM_OF_PIPE_BIT`, all the commands need to have finalized their journey through the pipeline.

+Please notice that we have different array sizes for the image acquisition semaphores and the render complete semaphores.
+Later one (`renderCompleteSemphs`) will need to be in accessed with the swap chain acquire image index, while the first one (`imageAqSemphs`) will just need frame in flight index.

 Finally, we use the current `Fence` instance, this way we block the CPU from resetting command buffers that are still in use.

 Let's start now by reviewing the missing methods in `SwapChain` class.
 First method is `acquireNextImage`: